 The /USER_NAME qualifier can only be used with the /FORECAST and /SUMMARY qualifiers.
-For all other type of reports use the selection value of the USER field.
+For all other types of report use the selection value of the USER field.

 Fields cannot be used with the /FORECAST and /SUMMARY qualifiers.
-The /FORECAST and /SUMMARY qualifiers are mutually exclusive Fields must be specified with the /SCHEDULE qualifier.
+The /FORECAST and /SUMMARY qualifiers are mutually exclusive.

+Fields must be specified with the /SCHEDULE qualifier.